zolrath/wemux/README.md

   attach to it.
 If a wemux session already exists, it will attach to it instead.
 #### wemux attach
-  Use `wemux attach` to join an existing wemux session.
+  Use `wemux attach` to attach to an existing wemux session.
 #### wemux stop
   Use `wemux stop` to kill the wemux session and remove the /tmp/wemux-host socket.